 Hogan's Pocket Landfill

 There is no public access to Hogan's Pocket Landfill.
-Some commercial, industrial and regulated waste such as asbestos is directed to the landfill at council's discretion.
+Some commercial, industrial and limited regulated waste such as asbestos is directed to the landfill at council's discretion.

 Extensive engineering was carried out to ensure the environment was protected.
 This included a complex engineered liner that incorporates a groundwater diffusion system, compacted clay liner and second geo-synthetic clay liner (double liner).